Ever walked into an intersection and felt the lights talk to you without a word?

 - Efficiency – Coordinated signal timing reduces bottlenecks, keeping commuters on schedule.

-- Accessibility – Clear symbols help non‑English speakers, new drivers, and people with cognitive impairments manage safely.
+- Accessibility – Clear symbols help non‑English speakers, new drivers, and people with cognitive impairments figure out safely.

 On the flip side, misinterpreted signals cause gridlock, road rage, and costly lawsuits.
 That’s why the Manual on Uniform Traffic Control Devices (MUTCD) exists—to keep the language consistent across cities, states, and even countries.